 When to Use Cross Docking Services

 Cross docking is a process that enables companies to transfer products from one truck (or railcar) to another truck.
-This occurs at a cross docking warehouse, though the products will only be stored or a short period of time – or storage may be skipped altogether.
+This occurs at a cross docking warehouse, though the products will only be stored for a short period of time – or storage may be skipped altogether.
+Cross docking leads to faster turnaround times and improved delivery performance as products can be quickly sorted and loaded onto outbound trucks for immediate delivery to customers.

 Like many logistics solutions, cross docking can address a wide range of issues.
 Here are some of the most common:

-- Your goods are arriving on a container.
-At Kanban, we handle drayage services including drayage services for QVC products.
-Here’s how it works: we receive your container at the port, take it to one of our warehouses for unloading, return the empty container back to the port quickly, and then temporarily store and prepare your product for on-time delivery to QVC.
+- Your goods are arriving in a container.
+At Kanban, we handle drayage services for leading retailers.
+Here’s how it works: we receive your container at the port, take it to one of our warehouses for unloading, return the empty container back to the port quickly, and then temporarily store and prepare your product for on-time delivery to your retail partners.

 - You have mixed freight on a trailer.
 Sometimes, a trailer may be loaded in a sub-optimal way where the first pallets that need to come off are sitting behind other pallets.
 In this case, the driver can unload the pallets that aren’t yet needed at a cross dock facility, deliver the pallets that need to be delivered first, and then come back to the facility to pick up the remaining pallets.